BruceEckel/SummerTechForum-hugo/content/travel/index.md

     get an inexpensive nonstop flight.
 -   Rent a car from Denver.
 If you're a Costco member, their [car rental service](https://www.costcotravel.com/Rental-Cars) is exceptional.
--   Use the mailing list to find others to share your car rental.
+-   Use the Slack channel to find others to share your car rental.

 ## Flying into Gunnison